USDA-FSA/fsa-design-system/components/tophat/index.md

 layout: page
 parent: "Components"
 title: "Top Hat"
-intro: "The FSA Header should include the Top Hat component as an indication of an official government website."
+intro: "The Header should include the Top Hat component as an indication of an official government website."
 jump_menu: true
 ---